cabrerahector/wordpress-popular-posts/readme.txt

 = -FUNCTIONALITY- =

 = Why Wordpress Popular Posts? =
 The idea of creating this plugin came from the need to know how many people were actually reading each post.
-Unfortunately, Wordpress doesn't keep views count of your posts anywhere so I decided to create a highly customizable, easy-to-use plugin with the ability to keep track of what's popular that would allow me to display the list anywhere I wanted: Wordpress Popular Posts is the result of all that (and more!).
+Unfortunately, Wordpress doesn't keep views count of your posts anywhere.
+Because of that, and since I didn't find anything that would suit my needs, I ended up creating Wordpress Popular Posts: a highly customizable, easy-to-use Wordpress plugin with the ability to keep track of what's popular to showcase it to the visitors!

-= How does the plugin count views / calculate the popularity of posts? = If you're sorting your popular posts by *views*, Wordpress Popular Posts will only show the views it started caching from the time you first installed this plugin since Wordpress itself doesn't have this functionality.
-Wordpress Popular Posts can also rank the popularity of your posts by comments count.
+= How does the plugin count views / calculate the popularity of posts? = Since Wordpress doesn't store views count (only comments count), this plugin stores that info for you.
+When you sort your popular posts by *views*, Wordpress Popular Posts will retrieve the views count it started caching from the time you first installed this plugin, and then rank the top posts according to the settings you have configured in the plugin.
+Wordpress Popular Posts can also rank the popularity of your posts based on comments count as well.

 = I'm getting "Sorry.
 No data so far".
 What's up with that? = There are a number of reasons that might explain why you are seeing this message: no one has seen or commented on your posts/pages since Wordpress Popular Posts activation, you should give it some time; your current theme does not have the [wp_head()](http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks) tag in its &lt;head&gt; section, required by my plugin to keep track of what your visitors are viewing on your site; Wordpress Popular Posts was unable to create the necessary DB tables to work, make sure your hosting has granted you permission to create / update / modify tables in the database.